Meta Dynamic Pricing: Transfer Learning Across Experiments: Introduction

 We study the specific case of dynamic pricing, which aims to learn an unknown demand curve in order to optimize profits.
 We focus on dynamic pricing because meta-learning is particularly important in this application, \eg, online retailers such as Rue La La may run numerous pricing experiments for related fashion products.
 We believe that a similar approach could be applied to multi-armed or contextual bandit problems, in order to inform the prior for Thompson sampling across a sequence of related bandit problems.

 Dynamic pricing has been found to be especially useful in settings with short life cycles or limited inventory \citep[\eg, fast fashion or concert tickets, see][]{ferreira2015analytics, xu2018designing}, among online retailers that constantly monitor competitor prices and adjust their own prices in response \citep{fisher2017competition}, or when prices can be personalized based on customer-specific price elasticities \citep[\eg, through personalized coupons, see][]{zhang2017does}.
 Several papers have designed near-optimal dynamic pricing algorithms for pricing a product by balancing the resulting exploration-exploitation tradeoff \citep{kleinberg2003value, besbes2009dynamic, araman2009dynamic, farias2010dynamic, harrison2012bayesian, broder2012dynamic, den2013simultaneously, keskin2014dynamic}.
-Recently, this literature has shifted focus to pricing policies that dynamically optimize the offered price with respect to exogenous features \citep{qiang2016dynamic, cohen2016feature, javanmard2016dynamic} as well as customer-specific features \citep{ban2017personalized}.
+Recently, this literature has shifted focus to pricing policies that dynamically optimize the offered price with respect to exogenous features \citep{qiang2016dynamic, cohen2016feature, javanmard2016dynamic} as well as customer-specific features \citep{ban2017personalized,ElmachtoubGH20}.
 We adopt the linear demand model proposed by \cite{ban2017personalized}, which allows for feature-dependent heterogeneous price elasticities.

-We note that the existing dynamic pricing literature largely focuses on the single-product setting.
-A few papers consider performing price experiments jointly on a set of products with overlapping inventory constraints, or with substitutable demand \citep{keskin2014dynamic, agrawal2014bandits, FLW18}.
-However, in these papers, price experimentation is still performed independently per product, and any learned parameter knowledge is not shared across products to inform future learning.
+When sellers offer multiple products simultaneously, one may wish to perform price experiments \textit{jointly} on a set of products to capture substitution effects or overlapping inventory constraints \citep{keskin2014dynamic, agrawal2014bandits, FLW18}.
+However, in these papers, price experimentation is still performed independently on the current set of products, and any learned parameter knowledge is not shared across future sets of products to inform future demand learning.
 In contrast, we propose a meta dynamic pricing algorithm that learns the distribution of unknown parameters of the demand function across products.
+While we focus largely on the single-product setting for ease of exposition, we show how our algorithm and theoretical results carry over straightforwardly for multi-product settings with substitution effects; in fact, transfer learning from historical data may be even more valuable in these settings since the number of parameters (\eg, cross-product elasticities) to learn is much larger.